sourcegraph/code-intel-extensions/README.md

 ## Generating & publishing extensions

-Extensions are generated and published from the [master branch](https://buildkite.com/sourcegraph/code-intel-extensions/builds?branch=master).
+Typically you do not need to explicitly generate and publish extensions.
+By default, extensions are generated and published in BuildKite from the [master branch](https://buildkite.com/sourcegraph/code-intel-extensions/builds?branch=master).

+If you need to manually generate/publish extensions, do so as follows:

 Generate: